basho-labs/spark-bdp-stockticker-demo/README.md

 1. This program should not be run on anything less than the recommended number of AWS instances
 1. Users must modify the 'tickers[0:100]' to 'tickers' in `riak-spark.py` and `updateData.py`
 3. You need to place your AWS access key and secret key in `riak-spark.py`, `populateData.py`, `fabfile.py`, `run.py` and `updateData.py`
-4. You need to ensure correct permissions on AWS for automatic booting and shut down as well as opening all incoming and outgoing ports in the security group
+4. You need to ensure correct permissions on AWS for automatic booting and shutdown as well as opening all incoming and outgoing ports in the security group

 This completes the setup.
 You now have a single t2.micro that will boot a sleeping 5 node BDP t2.medium cluster each night at 1am, update the BDP Riak database, run analysis on all stock pairs on the NYSE, write the results back to the BDP Riak database, shutdown the 5 node BDP t2.medium cluster, and wait until tomorrow to do it all over again, ad infintum.